znuny/manual/source/releases/installupdate/update/update-6.3.rst

 .. note:: Packages for earlier versions of Znuny LTS (6.0.x) or Znuny might not be compatible with Znuny 6.3 and have to be updated.
 Please contact the vendor of the packages before upgrading if you have doubts.

+.. note:: UpgradeAll should only be performed, after your target version has been reached.

+.. note:: UpgradeAll can fail, if repositories are not reachable or configured, versions for your framework are not available, or packages have been renamed.
+In this case, you should upgarde your packages manually via the commandline or by installing/updating them via the package manager.

 .. code-block::